‘My blue tick has passed away’: Twitter users mourn removal of legacy checkmarks

 Accounts will have to subscribe to Twitter Blue to keep their verification or be linked to a verified organisation.

-Legacy blue ticks have started being removed from Twitter as the social media site continues its push to drive more people towards signing up for Twitter Blue.
+Legacy blue ticks have been removed from Twitter as the social media site continues its push to drive more people towards signing up for Twitter Blue.

 Twitter Verified tweeted that legacy verified checkmarks would be removed from the site on April 20, with the main way of getting a blue tick being to sign up for Twitter Blue, with an £8 monthly fee for those based in the UK.